 - Coated the entire apple in white chocolate and studded with dried cranberries while the chocolate was still wet.

 - Coated the entire apple in semi-sweet chocolate, drizzled peanut butter on the top and sprinkled with pecans.

 For handles, you can buy popsicle sticks or lollipop sticks.
-But I was recently on a trip to the Arizona desert and thought I would collect sticks to give the apples the ‘fresh picked from the tree’ look.
-How cool would that be if they came off the tree covered in chocolate?
-I digress.
+For a more rustic and ‘fresh picked from the tree’ look, I foraged around outside and found some perfect sticks.
+Hey, how cool would that be if they came off the tree covered in chocolate?
+Sorry… I digress.

-If you do use sticks from the garden, cut the end to a point this way they will go into the apple easier and of course, wash them first.
-If you like the look of using sticks you can buy from through our blog shop (link).
+If you do use sticks from the garden, cut the end to a point this way they will go into the apple easier and, of course, make sure to wash them first.

 Homemade chocolate apples are a fun way to serve dessert when entertaining.
 Make a platter of different ones and let everyone choose their own or even let them decorate their own.
-Let them earn their dessert. 😆
+Let them earn their dessert, haha.